-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Chris Hemsworth

-You already know this babe and wife Elsa Pataky has a brood—5-year-old daughter India Rose in May 2012 and 3-year-old twin boys Tristan and Sasha—thanks to the seemingly never-ending family beach/airport/paparazzi shots that permeate the web.
+You already know this babe and wife Elsa Pataky has a brood—6-year-old daughter, India Rose, in May 2012 and 4-year-old twin boys, Tristan and Sasha—thanks to the seemingly never-ending family beach/airport/paparazzi shots that permeate the web.

 Photo: